-All measures outlined below support the three key points for development and should ensure greater effectiveness, as well as increased participation and involvement.
+All the structures outlined below support the three key points for development and should ensure greater effectiveness as well as increased participation and involvement.

-All department heads will have an assistant co-ordinator who will support them in their work and stand in for them in case of illness or indisposition.
-The primary school has a co-ordinator to organise the timetable and arrange substitution.
+All department heads have an assistant coordinator to support them in their work and stand in for them in case of indisposition.
+The Primary School has a coordinator to organise the timetable and arrange substitution.

 3 Department heads

-For this, heads of department are allocated a free period, as well as an extra monthly allowance.
+Leadership teams in all departments take care of the functions and areas of responsibility indicated above.
+Heads of department are allocated a free period to deal with this, as well as an extra monthly allowance.

-With the introduction of SMARTgroups at the DSL from the beginning of the academic year 2017/2018, school development will become an integral part of teachers’ responsibilities.
+The introduction of SMART groups at the DSL at the start of the 2017/2018 academic year school has led to development becoming an integral part of teachers’ responsibilities.
 Everyone is responsible for school standards.

 - to increase the efficiency of the process

-- to involve all colleagues in the entire process, including agreement on common objectives; as required, pupils, parents and third parties may be involved
+- to involve as many colleagues as possible in the overall school development process, including agreement on common objectives; pupils, parents and third parties may be involved where necessary

 - to make this work an integral part of teachers’ duties

-- to monitor and support this process and safeguard standards with the aid of the newly restructured/reconstituted steering committee
+- for the PQM and school management to monitor and support this process and safeguard standards

-- to create a platform for a collaborative approach in order to produce consistent and sustainable development projects
+- to be able to use a platform for a collaborative approach in order to produce consistent and sustainable development projects

 - to enable a more precise assessment of pupils’ performance